gdt050579/AppCUI-rs/docs/chapter-3/event_loop.md

 # Event loop

-`AppCUI` is an event driven framework, meaning that each control can emit events to reflect various acions or changes that occur.
-For example, whenever you push a button, an event will be raise.
-All events are process at Window level by implementing various traits.
-To build a Window that supports event handling, you must use a special procedural macro call `Window`, defined in the the following way:
+`AppCUI` is an event-driven framework, meaning that each control can emit events to reflect various actions or changes that occur.
+For example, whenever you push a button, an event will be raised.
+All events are processed at window level by implementing various traits.
+To build a window that supports event handling, you must use a special procedural macro called `Window`, defined in the following way:

 ```rs
 #[Window(events=..., )]